DavidAriOstenfeldt/project_website/content/text-analysis.md

 ![](/images/genre_sentiment.png)

 We can see that most genres tend to have the same sentiment.
 All genres of music we have identified fall between an average sentiment of 5.4 and 5.7, and as one would probably expect, rap and trap are at the lower end of that spectrum.
-However, all genres are still above the average sentiment of all the words in the [Hedonometer](https://www.wikiwand.com/en/Tf%E2%80%93idf) data.
+However, all genres are still above the average sentiment of all the words in the [Hedonometer](https://hedonometer.org/timeseries/en_all/?from=2020-11-06&to=2022-05-05) data.
+The hedonometer score is assigned from a range of (1) sad to (9) happy.
+Many profanities fall in the range between 4 - 6, because of the uncertainty of the context they are used in.
-# NOTE: Forklar hvad scoren betyder - de ligger allesammen mellem 5.4 og 5.7 ish?

 Let's take a closer look at the important words for each genre.
 We do this by calculating a term frequency for inverse document frequencies (TF-IDF).
 What is that?
 Basically, it measures how important a word is to a document in a collection of documents (corpus).
 It increases every time the word appears in the document and is then offset by the number of documents in the corpus that contains the word (for more, see: [wikipedia](https://www.wikiwand.com/en/Tf%E2%80%93idf)).
+You use the TF-IDF instead of simply the term frequency because many words are common across the entire corpus, and won't show much, except the most commonly used words.

 Using the words deemed important by the TF-IDF, we can create a representation of the scores with wordclouds: